pindri/ODMC_exam/report/report.md

 In fact, no standard exists (or, if it does, is commonly used) for neither audio file formats (and their encodings) nor metadata models.
 This intrinsic variability must be handled by the model and will be further discussed. \

-## Metadata standard for audio files
+## Metadata standards for audio files

 There is no widely used and standardised metadata model specifically tailored for audio files.
 Audio (and audio-visual in general) archives have historically been managed with ad-hoc solutions [@duranti2015encyclopedia].
 Audio archives are challenged in the first place by the transition from analogue to digital formats; once digital formats are obtained, standardized systems to catalogue, describe and generally handle the resulting files do not exist.
 Standards in the field are fragmented and achieved by consensus and usually deal with particular areas of interest.
 However, the following three metadata standards are usually considered when dealing with audio collections.